 Important notes:

-- Young workers are entitled to an uninterrupted rest period of a minimum period of 48 hours every seven days of work or
+- Young workers must receive an uninterrupted rest period of at least 48 hours every seven days of work.
+OR

-- The 48 hours of rest can be taken as a single block of 48 hours or two blocks of 24 hours.
+- Employees can take the 48 hours of rest as a single 48-hour block or two separate 24-hour blocks.

 - The minimum weekly rest period must not include any part of a daily rest period regulation 10 of the Working Time Regulations.
-The only exception to this is where it cannot be avoided due to “objective or technical reasons or reasons concerning the organization of work”.
+The only exception occurs when avoiding it is impossible for objective or technical reasons.
+It also applies to essential work organization needs.